 I. PURPOSE

-The purpose of this policy is to establish broad curriculum parameters for the charter school that encompass the Minnesota Academic Standards and federal law and are aligned with creating the world’s best workforce.
+The purpose of this policy is to establish broad curriculum parameters for the charter school that encompass the Minnesota Academic Standards and federal law and are aligned with comprehensive achievement and civic readiness.

 II.
 GENERAL STATEMENT OF POLICY

-The policy of the charter school is to establish the “world’s best workforce” in which all learning in the charter school should be directed and for which all charter school learners should be held accountable.
+The policy of the charter school is to strive for comprehensive achievement and civic readiness in which all learning in the charter school should be directed and for which all charter school learners should be held accountable.

 III.
 DEFINITIONS